WELCOME TO ROOM 18

 WRITING

-In writing, we are working on writing full, complete sentences.
+In writing, we will work on writing full, complete sentences.
 We are also working on staying on topic.
 Students will be learning how to state a clear opinion, use sentences of different lengths, writing a strong conclusion, revising and editing.

 During the year, students will learn how to write a personal narrative, opinion piece, descriptive writing, and explanatory/informational writing.